What is a Paragraph

 The comparison/contrast support shows your central argument by demonstrating how your subjects are similar or unlike.
 We can use a list with two columns, one for each subject, and corresponding points of comparison or contrast to discover support.

-This kind of Writing Explains the Reasons or Results
+This kind of Paragraph Explains the Reasons or Results

 A cause is what brought about an event.
-What happens as a result of the event is called an effect.
+So, what happens as a result of the event is called an effect.

 Four Basics of Good Cause and Effect

-- The major point is reflected by the writer’s intent: to explain causes, effects, or both.
+- The central point is reflected by the writer’s intent: to explain causes, effects, or both.

 - If the purpose is to explain reasons, it offers true causes.